Rick's Daily Tips

 • Get My Tech Tips Newsletter

-Posted on March 16, 2020
+Posted on March 22, 2023

 One of the things I like most about Microsoft Windows is the ability to create shortcuts on the Windows Desktop that simplify the execution of common tasks.

-For example, I find myself creating a lot of System Restore Points on my computer so I created a handy desktop shortcut that creates a new Restore Point every time I click on it.
+For example, I find myself creating a lot of System Restore Points on my PC so I created a handy desktop shortcut that creates a new Restore Point every time I click on it.

 This particular shortcut makes it easy for me to quickly create a Restore Point at any time without having to wade through a series of menus.